 Upon reaching the outskirts of Athens, Forrest sent the 2nd Tennessee Cavalry to cut the railroad and telegraph lines north of town.
 He deployed Col. Tyree Bell’s brigade to the east with Col. David Kelley’s brigade on Bell’s left.
 Brigadier General Abraham Buford’s division assumed a position to the west.

-Campbell dispatched a contingent of USCTs along with dismounted troopers from the 2nd Tennessee Cavalry (Union) that night into Athens.
+Campbell dispatched a contingent of USCTs along with dismounted troopers from the 2nd Tennessee Cavalry (Union) into Athens that night.
 The sortie temporarily drove some Confederates from the depot and the Union soldiers extinguished some of the fires set earlier before they withdrew.
 This action ended the fighting for the day.

 “Just after daylight on the morning of September 24, they opened on the fort with artillery from three different sides, casting almost every shell inside the works”, Campbell wrote.
 Forrest’s barrage did little to soften the Union defenses and he was not willing to risk his men in a headlong assault.
 Additionally, Forrest could not afford to dither long in Athens as Union troops could be expected to reinforce Campbell.

 The Confederate commander decided to hedge his bets and send in a flag of truce accompanied with a call for surrender.
 “I have a sufficient force to storm and take your works, and if I am forced to do so the responsibility of the consequences must rest with you”, Forrest wrote to Campbell.
 “Should you, however, accept the terms, all white soldiers shall be treated as prisoners of war and the negroes returned to their masters.”